akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice's eyes sting.
 She blinks rapidly.

+---
+(insert to edit/contextualise surrounding text - evidences the Queen's character/piety/mindset) The Queen motions her maids to the far end of the hall.
+She waits until the rustle of their kirtles fades before she speaks, her voice dropping into the rhythmic, grounded English of her ancestors.

+"You have a fair light in your eyes, child," the Queen says, her gaze kind but heavy with the wisdom of a woman who has survived the shifting tides of the Norman court.
+"And Godfrey is a good youth—strong of limb and honest of wit.
+It is a rare mercy to wed a man you might also call a friend."

+She reaches out, taking the girl's hand, her grip surprisingly firm.

+"But heed me well, for the days are long and the world is weary.
+In all this provisional earth, my dear, there is none found whom you may truly trust—not even thine own shifting soul—save for God alone.
+Trust not overmuch in the strength of any man, for even the dearest fall as dust; nor lean upon thine own unsteadfast wit, for our feelings are but a vapour that changes with the wind."

+Beatrice looks as if she might protest, her heart full of the boy she loves, but Matilda continues.

+"Do not mistake me.
+Love him well.
+But do not make a god of him, nor a sanctuary of your own young heart.
+For hearts are fickle things, and men are but flesh.
+Put thy whole hope in the Lord, for He alone is the true Rock that no winter can crack.
+Keep this always in thy remembrance: love the lad, but lean only upon the King of Heaven.
+Only then will your house stand when the storms of Mercia break against it."

+She pats the girl's hand, a silent dismissal, and looks back toward the dying fire.

+"Find your joy, but keep your anchor in the Deep."

+---

 **Matilda:** My son William is ten.
 When he's older, he'll need people around him who are steady.
 Who don't bend with every wind.
 Who know who they are.

 She reaches out.
 Just for a moment, her hand touches Beatrice's.